MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Resume-Job.md

 ## INPUTS

 ### System.Management.Automation.Job
-You can pipe all types of jobs to Resume-Job.
+You can pipe all types of jobs to this cmdlet.
-However, if Resume-Job gets a job of an unsupported type, it throws a terminating error.
+If Resume-Job gets a job of an unsupported type, it returns a terminating error.

 ## OUTPUTS

-### None or System.Management.Automation.Job
+### None, System.Management.Automation.Job
-If you use the PassThru parameter, Resume-Job returns the jobs that it tried to resume.
+This cmdlet returns the jobs that it tries to resume, if you use the PassThru parameter.
 Otherwise, this cmdlet does not generate any output.

 ## NOTES